-2./ Next, apply our Iles Formula Finishing Serum to your hair and either round brush blow-dry your hair if you are going for the more classic style, or dry it with texture if you are going for the modern more lived in variation of the French Roll.
+2./ Next, apply our Iles Formula Finishing Serum to your hair and either round brush blow-dry your hair if you are going for the more classic style, or dry it with texture if you are going for the modern more lived in a variation of the French Roll.

-3./Use a 1 inch curling iron to wrap random pieces that you have allowed to fall out.
+3./Use a 1-inch curling iron to wrap random pieces that you have allowed to fall out.
 Keep in mind, you are going for just a soft wave in the pieces rather than defined curls.

 Classic French Roll

 Hair by Kyle David Malone